Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Agustus 2025 03.29.07 UTC
+- WIB: Kamis, 28 Agustus 2025 04.24.36 UTC
-- WITA: Kamis, 28 Agustus 2025 04.29.07 UTC
+- WITA: Kamis, 28 Agustus 2025 05.24.36 UTC
-- WIT: Kamis, 28 Agustus 2025 05.29.07 UTC
+- WIT: Kamis, 28 Agustus 2025 06.24.36 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success